sq5bpf/misc/README.md

 # 2025

 confidence2025.pdf - [english] presentation at the Confidence 2025 Conference.
-Title "Youpot - Where the attacker is the honeypot"
+Title: "Youpot - Where the attacker is the honeypot"

+m17conf2025.pdf - [english] presentation at the M17 2025 Conference.
+Title: "Introduction to TETRA and its use in amateur radio"

 # 2023